-In this last expression, we put back the summation indices.
-This highlights the fact that ${\cal F}$ only depends on the fragmentation cross sections into the Be isotopes and the IS progenitor fluxes $\psi^{\rm IS}$; we recall that $\psi^{\rm IS}=Nv/(4\pi)$, because CR fluxes are quasi-isotropic.
-We discuss this factor in details in Sect.~\ref{sec:Fcst}.
+In this last expression, we put back the summation indices to highlight the fact that ${\cal F}$ only depends on the fragmentation cross-sections into the Be isotopes and the IS progenitor fluxes $\psi^{\rm IS}$; we recall that $\psi^{\rm IS}=Nv/(4\pi)$, because CR fluxes are quasi-isotropic.

+For all practical calculations in what follows, the index $t$ runs over H and He ($90\%$ and $10\%$ in number, respectively), whereas the index $p$ runs over all CR species up to $^{56}$Fe.
+We take $n_{\rm ISM}=1$~g~cm$^{-3}$, but we note that the gas density disappears in ${\cal F}(E_{k/n})$.
+We come back to Eq.~(\ref{eq:def_F}) and discuss it in detail in Sect.~\ref{sec:Fcst}.

-\subsection{Accounting for Solar modulation}
+\subsection{Accounting for solar modulation}

-In practice, the data correspond to TOA quantities, whereas the above formulae correspond to IS ones.
-And as seen in Fig.~\ref{fig:1D_noElosses} (compare the orange and blue lines in the top panel), the Solar modulation effect cannot be neglected.
-Although we cannot modulate directly a ratio, after a bit of tweaking, we can obtain a simple and accurate enough formula.
+In practice, the data correspond to TOA quantities, whereas the above formulae correspond to IS quantities.
+Also, as seen in Fig.~\ref{fig:1D_noElosses} (a comparison can be made between the orange and blue lines in the top panel), the solar modulation effect cannot be neglected.
+Although we cannot directly modulate a ratio, after a bit of tweaking, we can obtain a simple and accurate enough formula.

-In the Force-Field approximation used in our calculations, TOA and IS quantities are related by \citep{1967ApJ...149L.115G,1968ApJ...154.1011G}
+In the force-field approximation used in our calculations, TOA and IS quantities are related by \citep{1967ApJ...149L.115G,1968ApJ...154.1011G}

-where $\phi$ is the Solar modulation level.
-For our purpose, we need to calculate the flux ratio at the same TOA kinetic energy per nucleon $E_{k/n}^{\rm TOA}$, whereas Solar modulation connects fluxes at total energy.
+where $\phi$ is the solar modulation level.
+For our purpose, we need to calculate the flux ratio at the same TOA kinetic energy per nucleon $E_{k/n}^{\rm TOA}$, whereas solar modulation connects fluxes at total energy.
 Writing

 with the subscript $X$ referring to $^{10}$Be or $^9$Be, we get